arthurtran04/Sentiment-Analysis-App/README.md

 ## Installation

-To run this project on IBM Cloud IDE, open the Terminal and follow these steps:
+To run this project on Skills Network Labs, open the Terminal and follow these steps:

 1. Clone the repository: